 Latex gloves

-Latex gloves, or those made of nitrile or vinyl, are another often underestimated barrier.
-Their surface protects against injuries to the mucous membranes caused by fingernails as well as the transfer of skin cells, dirt and other potential sources of infection.
-Conversely, they also protect the wearer’s hands from fluids in the mucous membranes and body openings.
-Since they do not absorb liquids, neither physical nor lubricant, they are pleasant even during prolonged penetration.
+Latex gloves, or those made of nitrile or vinyl, are another often underrated barrier.
+Their surface protects against mucosal injuries caused by fingernails, as well as the transfer of skin cells, dirt, and other potential sources of infection.
+Conversely, they also shield the wearer’s hands from fluids from mucous membranes and bodily openings.
+Since they don’t absorb fluids, whether bodily or lubricant, they remain comfortable even during prolonged penetration.

-Gloves should fit snugly on the hands and extend to the wrist.
-If you don’t want to wear gloves, you can use finger condoms instead, for example to apply lubricant.
+Gloves should fit snugly on the hands and extend up to the wrist.
+For those who prefer not to use full gloves, finger cots can be an alternative, for instance, when applying lubricant.

 Safer sex also means making it a clean affair

-In addition to the physical barriers, it is also extremely important to first clean and then disinfect hands, objects and surfaces.
-Although this can never ensure 100% safety, the risk of infection is still greatly reduced.
+In addition to physical barriers, it is crucial to clean and then disinfect hands, objects, and surfaces.
+While this cannot guarantee complete safety, it significantly reduces the risk of infection.

 Unless otherwise stated, surfaces or objects should also be thoroughly cleaned or rinsed with water after disinfection if they have had contact with mucous membranes (e.g. dildo, gag) or long-term or large-area skin contact (e.g. cuffs or couches).